department-of-veterans-affairs/health-apis-eligibility-and-enrollment-client/hand-of-queen-elizabeth/README.md

 ## Known Issues/Concerns

-1. The SSL Context Algorithm used is 'TLS'.
-It is not clear if this is entirely correct.
-See SslContextConfig.java for further detail.

-2. Integration tests run a mock eeSummary SOAP Service to test the messaging round trip for both nominal and off-nominal request scenarios.

-   This required:
-   * access to a schema associated with the `eeSummary.wsdl`.
-Rather than create the eeSummary.xsd by hand, the ee-artifacts project should probably be updated to dynamically pull the `eeSummary.xsd` from the `eeSummary.wsdl` and package/expose as appropriate to subsequent mock service project(s) that may require an associated schema.
-This xsd and wsdl now is duplicated in this project and mock-ee.

-   * implementing gov.va.api.health.queenelizabeth.ee.mock test package that contains classes very similar to mock-ee.
-See `MockEeSummarySoapServiceWsConfigurerAdapter.java` for further detail.

-3. Exception messages were refactored as I thought were originally implemented (wrapping reason `faultString`) but could be enhanced to capture fault codes and fault detail in a more clear message structure.
+1. Exception messages were refactored as I thought were originally implemented (wrapping reason `faultString`) but could be enhanced to capture fault codes and fault detail in a more clear message structure.

-4. Note that the `lombok.config` is configured to generate old style getters and setters.
+2. Note that the `lombok.config` is configured to generate old style getters and setters.
 This seemed to be needed for the configuration classes to be properly populated from application properties.

-5. To eliminate an SOAP XML parsing warning the following file seemed to be required:
+3. To eliminate an SOAP XML parsing warning the following file seemed to be required:
   `src/main/resources/META-INF/services/javax.xml.soap.SAAJMetaFactory`